ethereum/remix-ide/docs/running_js_scripts.md

 Create a file with `.js` or `.ts` extension and put your logic inside it.
 To run a script either:

-- Click the green play button in the upper left of the Editor.
+- Click the play button at the upper left of the Main Panel.

 - Right click on the script name in the `File Explorers` and click on the **Run** option.